dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/deployment_guide.md

 ![single-region-deployment](images/single-region-deployment.jpg)

-The AWS Lambda function that performs log forwarding is built as a container image.
-Starting on `v0.3.1` container images are built and released to the `dynatrace-oss` Amazon ECR public registry [here](https://gallery.ecr.aws/dynatrace-oss/dynatrace-aws-s3-log-forwarder) to facilitate the deployment.
-If you want to build your own container images, go to the [docs/build.md](build.md) documentation.
+The AWS Lambda function that performs log forwarding is deployed as a ZIP package.
+If you want to build the package from source, go to the [docs/build.md](build.md) documentation.

-To deploy the `dynatrace-aws-s3-log-forwarder` using the provided container images, follow the instructions below:
+To deploy the `dynatrace-aws-s3-log-forwarder`, follow the instructions below:

 ### Step 1.
 Define a name for your `dynatrace-aws-s3-log-forwarder` deployment.